<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 • A decrease in the workforce.
 Due to the cut on fee disbursed for this purpose, there has been a reduction of the workforce in some of the laboratories in order to adapt to the limited budget.

-• Financial discipline.
+• Financial regulation.
 The cuts have also led to the adoption of new financial regulations by the laboratories in order to cope with the changes.
 Some laboratories are even evaluating the lists of their clients depending on the location, patient population, and cost.

 How Laboratories Are Adapting to the Change